Iran Aseman Airlines Flight 6895: Pilots

 The captain and the first officer were sentenced to 5 years 2 months and 5 years respectively in a penal colony.

 As of August 2011, both pilots were reported to be released.

 Aircraft information

-The crashed plane first flew on 16 June 1980 and was delivered on 1 July of the same year to Air New Zealand as ZK-NAS.
-In 1995, it was sold to Copa Airlines, and in 2003 was again sold to Phoenix Aviation.
-In 2005, Phoenix Aviation was rebranded as AVE.com, and in April 2006, it changed hands to Itek Air.
+The aircraft involved was first delivered on July 1, 1980, and had a total flight time of 60,014 hours, with 56,196 takeoff and landing cycles.
+Its certificate of airworthiness, issued by the Kyrgyz DCA, was valid until May 15, 2009.

 Itek Air, along with all air carriers certified by the authorities with responsibility for regulatory oversight of Kyrgyzstan, is included in a European Union list of banned airlines for safety concerns and is therefore not permitted to fly over the territory of the EU.
 In May 2008, EX-009 passed a full technical inspection.